boothresearch/puzzles/README.md

     Note that the `-i` flag must come _before_ the filename.

  1. `cd ..` to navigate back up to the parent folder when you're ready to work on a different puzzle, and then `cd` into that one.
 Rinse and repeat.
+ 1. Each of you should choose a task to work on.
+Divide and conquer as you see fit.
+Before each task, first take a snapshot of the work that you did so far:

+    ```
+    git commit -A
+    git commit -m "A description of what you did"
+    ```

+    and then switch back to the original version:

+    ```
+    git checkout master
+    ```

+    and then start a new version for your new task:

+    ```
+    git checkout -b whatever-my-next-task-is
+    ```

+    More on this below.

 ## Python references